Navid200/xDrip/docs/Intermittent.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Dexcom](./Dexcom_page.md) >> xDrip intermittent Connectivity

 If you have no connectivity at all, [transmitter connectivity troubleshooting](./Connectivity-troubleshoot.md) may help.
-If you have connectivity and readings.
-But, occasionally experience a disconnect, this page may help.
+If you have connectivity and readings, but occasionally experience a disconnect, this page may help.

 xDrip needs to wake up and scan once every 5 minutes in order to maintain connectivity and provide consistent readings.
 New versions of Android have features to extend the phone battery run time.
 This is done by minimizing background activity.